ibm-cloud-docs/ssh-keys/generating-and-using-ssh-keys-remote-host-authentication.md

 ```
 {: codeblock}

-The ssh-copy-id command appends the keys to the remote-host’s .ssh/authorized_key file.
+The ssh-copy-id command appends the keys to the remote-host `.ssh/authorized_key` file.
 {: note}

 ## Testing that the key was copied correctly
 {: #testing-that-the-key-was-copied-correctly}

-To test that the public key was properly copied to the remote host simply ssh to the remote host.
+To test that the public key was properly copied to the remote host, ssh to the remote host.

 ```text
 root@bck2:/etc# ssh root@10.176.18.15